 Observation.
 Sit in a quiet place, close your eyes, take a step back from your mind, and watch your thoughts.
 Don’t judge them or pursue them; simply let them come and go as you watch.
 There are two distinct entities here: you, the calm watcher, and your mind, the source of your thoughts.

 Try these, or do whatever gives you that inner sense of calm.
 When you notice your mind wandering, simply return to your mind to the meditation.
 You might do just 2-5 minutes to start.
 You might build to longer stretches.
 Most importantly, do it consistently and you’ll strengthen your meditation muscles.

 You must resist the temptation to do it the “right way.”
-This idea deters many beginners because they aren’t sure of they a doing it “right.”
+This idea deters many beginners because they aren’t sure if they are doing it “right.”
 Meditation is challenging in that sense because it’s not the type of activity that provides immediate, concrete feedback.
 Getting guidance from a coach or in performing a specific form of the practice can help.
 So can some modern technologies.

 If you go a traditional route to master meditation, you might spend hour after hour, month after month, year after year, sitting at a monastery meditating.
 You can take a long, meandering path, meditating daily for 20 to 40 years, finally becoming a Zen master.
 It’s a long, slow process that demands extraordinary dedication.

 Whether this would be beneficial is beyond the point; it is neither feasible or desirable for most of us.
 Still, many people are looking for a way to incorporate meditation into their lives and want to get feedback along the way.